JetBrains/Qodana/topics/qodana-js.md

 For a basic JavaScript project that has no external dependencies, no preliminary steps are required.

-In case the project has external dependencies, you can set them up using the `bootstrap` field in the `qodana.yaml` file.
+In case the project has external dependencies, you can set them up using the `bootstrap` key in the `qodana.yaml` file.
 For example, if your project dependencies are specified by the `yarn.lock` file in your project root, add the following line to `qodana.yaml`: